marianast97/VisualizationLiteracy/README.md

 # Visualization Literacy Learning Tool 🧠📊

-This web-based interactive tool was developed as part of the master's thesis *“Guide Me Through Visualizations”* at Freie Universität Berlin.
+This web-based interactive tool was developed as part of the master's thesis *“Guide Me Through Visualizations”: Investigating the Effectiveness of User Guidance in Improving Visualization Literacy* at Freie Universität Berlin.
 It explores how different degrees of guidance can support non-experts in developing **visualization literacy (VL)** — the ability to understand, interpret, and critically evaluate data visualizations.

 ## 🧭 Purpose